Follow Italianism

 Major parties in Brazil such as MDB and PL, as well as traditional associations such as the Christian Association of Italian Workers (ACLI), Trentini in the World e Italian nel Mondo, for example, released official statements criticizing the decree.
 On social media, the profiles of Tajani, Salvini and Meloni were flooded with criticism from descendants who feel directly affected.

 The mobilization also reached the diplomatic corps.
 Ambassadors from Latin American countries met in Rome to discuss the decree.
-The Brazilian ambassador to Rome, Renato Mosca de Souza, also participated.
+The Brazilian ambassador in Rome, Renato Mosca de Souza, also participated.
 Brazil is an important trading partner of Italy.

 Newspapers and personalities from the Italian-Brazilian community classified the measure as “exclusionary” and “unfair”, fueling a wave of mobilization.